-Learn more by reviewing the CAO's Best Practices Guide: Finance.
+Learn more by reviewing the CAO Guide on Condo Finances.

 Audit requirements

 Condo corporations are generally required to engage the services of a professional auditor appointed at the AGM by the owners.

 The auditor usually submits a report to the board which sets out their official opinion on the quality of the financial statements.
 All directors should read the audit report as it will contain any financial contraventions to the Condo Act.